 Sited on a .48-acre cul-de-sac lot, the low-slung contemporary features generous uses of steel, glass, and exotic woods.
 Listing materials do not reveal the structure’s square footage, but public records peg it at a mansion-sized 6,229 with 5 bedrooms and 7 bathrooms.

 A gated motorcourt leads to an all-glass front door that will surely impress the Domino’s delivery boy with it’s see-through views that span almost the entirely of the Los Angeles basin and stretch to the Pacific Ocean.
 While the backyard isn’t particularly big, the all-encompassing views ensure it will never feel cramped.
 And the sparkling pool, firepit, and faux grass terrace look fabulous.

 The indoor decor is decidedly posh, if rather masculine: lots of black leather, moody dark woods, and fur-lined chairs that somehow manage to look quite sophisticated.
-There are novelty features like the dining room table, which looks as though it was hand-hewn in an Indonesian rainforest and probably cost more than a new Mercedes-Benz S550.
-The dining room chandelier — if you’d like to call it that — appears to be assembled from thousands of crystals.
-Bet Mr. Washington’s cleaning lady just loved him!
+There are novelty features like the dining room table, and the dining room chandelier appears to be assembled from thousands of crystals.

-The master bedroom, while not as enormous as one might expect, has one of the comfiest-lookin’ beds Yolanda has laid eyes on.
 Other rooms in the house include an office/library, and a screening room, both of which have a vaguely Hawaiian vibe.
-Maybe it’s those wooden shutters?

-By the way, if y’all have a few minutes to burn, take a quick look-see at Mr. & Mrs. Chapman’s comfortably glamorous family home in Wimbledon.
+If you have a few minutes to burn, take a quick look at the Chapmans’ comfortably glamorous family home in Wimbledon.